Obsidian-TTRPG-Community/ObsidianTTRPGShare/Dataview Scripts/Any-TTRPG/Leahs_Dataview_Character_Cards.md

 In addition, these instructions can be applied to other information that you want to become a Dataview Card.
 Monsters.
 Deities.
 Books.
 Baseball Cards with Stats.
 Simply change the YAML/Frontmatter, and the Dataview Table Headers accordingly and voila, you have your updated cards.

 For these instructions, we will stick to character examples.
+It is **HIGHLY recommended** to download this markdown file into your vault as Github will not show you that we are using dataview calls.
 Additionally, the links will appear as standard markdown links on Github, but within Obsidian, you can use Wikilinks if you choose.

 > Obsidian Theme Wizards, Sorcerers, and Warlocks!
 Does your theme have built-in CSS with a similar design?
 Ping @Sigrunixia on Github or @LittleMaelstrom on the Obsidian Discord to get added to this guide.